 - swapadvd.com.
 You can only swap DVDs here, no VCR tapes.
-The availability is not as good as their paperbackswap.com counterpart, but if something becomes available that has been your waiting list, they will notify you.
-You also can trade your credits between its two affiliates paperbackswap.com and swapacd.com.
+The availability is not as good as their paperbackswap.com counterpart, but they will notify you if something becomes available that has been on your waiting list.
+You also can trade your credits between its two affiliates, paperbackswap.com and swapacd.com.

 - swapacd.com.
 Here, you can swap CDs.
 The availability is not so good, but if you are patient, you will eventually get the CDs that you are looking for, and you can also exchange credits between its affiliates.

-Powell.com is by far the best paying of all the sites.
+Powells.com is by far the best-paying of all the sites.
 Unfortunately, it also accepts the fewest books.
 You do have to reach a minimum amount before they are willing to buy back your books, but since they do pay more than other sites, it is not difficult to reach that minimum if you have multiple books to sell back.

-Sellbackyourbook.com sometimes only pays a penny for good books, but my goal is to get rid of books, not to make money.
-So sometimes, if I felt that I would be hard-pressed to get rid of a book otherwise, I accept the penny sale.
+Sellbackyourbook.com sometimes only pays a penny for good books, but my goal is to get rid of books, not make money.
+Sometimes, if I felt that I would be hard-pressed to get rid of a book, I would accept the penny sale.
 Then again, I have made the most money from this site, as some of the books sell for a significant amount, and they accept most books.

-Bookscouter.com connects you to so many bookselling sites and tells you how much they are willing to repurchase your books for.
-Two of the places which I had the best luck with through this site were Powell.com and sellbackyourbook.com.
+Bookscouter.com connects you to many bookselling sites and tells you how much they are willing to repurchase your books.
+Two of the places that I had the best luck with through this site were Powells.com and sellbackyourbook.com.
 They also took back some of my CDs and DVDs as well.

 © 2019 Angela Michelle Schultz